bluespec/Toooba/README.md

 This repository contains two levels of source code: Verilog and BSV.

-**Verilog RTL** can be found in directories with names suffixed in '_verilator' or '_iverilog' in the 'builds' directory:
+**Verilog RTL** can be found in directories with names suffixed in '_verilator' in the 'builds' directory:

-        builds/..._<verilator or iverilog>/Verilog_RTL/

-[There is no difference between Verilog in a Verilator directory vs. the corresponding iverilog directory. ]
+        builds/..._verilator/Verilog_RTL/

 The Verilog RTL is _synthesizable_ (and hence acceptable to Verilator).
-It can be simulated in any Verilog simulator (we provide Makefiles to build simulation executables for Verilator and for Icarus Verilog (iverilog)).
+It can be simulated in any Verilog simulator.

 The RTL represents RISC-V CPU RTL, plus a rudimentary surrounding SoC enabling immediate simulation here, and which is rich enough to enable booting a Linux kernel.
 Users are free to use the CPU RTL in their own Verilog system designs.
 The top-level module for the CPU RTL is `Verilog_RTL/mkProc.v`.
-The top-level module for the surrounding SoC is `Verilog_RTL/mkTop_HW_Side.v`.
+The top-level module for the surrounding SoC was originally `Verilog_RTL/mkTop_HW_Side.v`, but is now `Verilog_RTL/mkTop_HW_Side_edited.v`.
 The SoC has an AXI4 fabric, a timer, a software-interrupt device, and a UART.
 Additional library RTL can be found in the directory `src_bsc_lib_RTL`.